-Basically, they take you around the property to each of the large enclosures and hopefully the animals will be near the gates so you can see them.
-It does depend though as each of the enclosures are very large, so the animals could be off wandering around the property as this is not like a traditional zoo.
+Basically, they take you around the property to each of the large enclosures and hopefully, the animals will be near the gates so you can see them.
+It does depend though, as each of the enclosures is very large, so the animals could be off wandering around the property as this is not like a traditional zoo.

 We were able to most of the animals, and it was a great learning process to hear about each one, learn about their species, and their struggles in the wild.

 After 45 minutes, we made our way back to the giraffes, which was what everyone was excited about and were given cut sweet potatoes to feed them.

 I had never fed a giraffe before, and it was a blast to see them reach down with their long necks and take the food from your hands, or mouth if you were brave.